Troubleshooting Early Morning Wake Ups

 Alternatively, getting too much daytime sleep can also cause early wake-ups.
 (Huh?
 You just told me sleep begets sleep!)
 While it’s true that you need sufficient daytime sleep to sleep well at night, there is such a thing as too much of it.
 Every baby needs a certain amount of sleep in a 24-hour period.
-If their total sleep needs are 14 hours and they get 4 of those hours during the day, they’re likely nor going to sleep more than 10 hours overnight.
+If their total sleep needs are 14 hours and they get 4 of those hours during the day, they’re likely not going to sleep more than 10 hours overnight.
 Sleep is important, but the distribution of that sleep is key.
 This is most often the case when your baby is ready for a nap transition.

 What’s the first thing you do when you hear your little one cry out at 5:00 a.m.?
-Are you running to them, interacting with them, maybe even getting them out of their crib for a feed or to continue sleeping in your cozy bed?
-That’s like Christmas Morning every day to a kid – anything is more fun than sleeping – and chances are their body is going to continue waking them up earlier and earlier in anticipation of whatever exciting thing is planned.
+Are you running to them, intervening, maybe even getting them out of their crib for a feed or to continue sleeping in your cozy bed?
+That’s like Christmas morning every day to a kid – anything is more fun than sleeping – and chances are their body is going to continue waking them up earlier and earlier in anticipation of whatever exciting thing is planned.
 So, think about what your child is expecting when they wake up early and whether or not you need to adjust how you are responding to them.

 Assess Independent Sleep Skills

-If your baby is unable to put herself to sleep at bedtime, it is very unlikely that she’ll be able to put herself back to sleep during the early morning hours.
+If your baby is unable to put themself to sleep at bedtime, it is very unlikely that they’ll be able to put themself back to sleep during the early morning hours.
 Melatonin levels and the drive to sleep are incredibly low during these hours and it is the most challenging time for a baby to connect sleep cycles.
 Being able to fall asleep independently at bedtime and fall back to sleep during night wakings is vital to conquering early-morning wake-ups.